David Hackworth: Early life

-Hackworth was born in Ocean Park, California (now part of Santa Monica), on November 11, 1930, the son of Leroy E. Hackworth and Lorette (Kensly) Hackworth.
+Hackworth was born in Ocean Park, California, now part of Santa Monica, on November 11, 1930, the son of Leroy E. Hackworth and Lorette (Kensly) Hackworth.
 His parents both died before he was a year old, so he and his brother and sister were raised by Ida Stedman, their paternal grandmother.

 The family had to rely on government aid during the Great Depression, and his grandmother, who had been married to a Colorado gold miner, brought them up on tales of her Old West experiences and her Revolutionary War ancestors.
 While attending school in Santa Monica, Hackworth and a friend earned money by shining the shoes of soldiers stationed at bases in the area.

 Military career

 Imbued with a sense of adventure, at age 14, Hackworth lied about his age and paid a transient to pose as his father so he could claim to be old enough to join the United States Merchant Marine with parental consent.

 In 1945 he served aboard a Merchant Marine ship in the South Pacific Ocean during the final months of World War II.
 After he returned home to California he decided to join the United States Army.

 In 1946, he used his Merchant Marine documents to enlist for three years.
 After completing his initial training, he was assigned to post-war occupation duty as a rifleman in the 351st Infantry Regiment, 88th Infantry Division.
 Based in Trieste, his unit was part of Trieste United States Troops.
 While serving in Trieste, Hackworth earned his General Educational Development high-school equivalency diploma.

 Korea

 Hackworth fought with the 25th Reconnaissance Company and the 27th Infantry (Wolfhound) Regiment of the 25th Infantry Division during the Korean War.
-He gained a battlefield commission as a second lieutenant in 1951 and was awarded three Silver Stars for heroism and three Purple Hearts.
+In 1951, he earned a battlefield commission as a second lieutenant and was awarded three Silver Stars for heroism and three Purple Hearts.
 After a successful raid on Hill 1062 and battlefield promotion to first lieutenant, the commander of the 27th Infantry Regiment offered Hackworth command of a new volunteer raider unit.
 Hackworth created the 27th Wolfhound Raiders and led them from August to November 1951.
-He subsequently volunteered for a second tour in Korea, this time with the 40th Infantry Division.
+He volunteered for a second tour in Korea, this time with the 40th Infantry Division.
 Hackworth was promoted to the rank of captain.